hashicorp/vault-benchmark/examples/auth-approle.md

   token may be used (within its lifetime); 0 means unlimited.
   If you require the token to have the ability to create child tokens, you will need to set this value to 0.
-- `token_period` `(integer: 0 or string: "")` - The maximum allowed [period](/vault/docs/concepts/tokens#token-time-to-live-periodic-tokens-and-explicit-max-ttls) value when a periodic token is requested from this role.
+- `token_period` `(string: "")` - The maximum allowed [period](/vault/docs/concepts/tokens#token-time-to-live-periodic-tokens-and-explicit-max-ttls) value when a periodic token is requested from this role.
 - `token_type` `(string: "")` - The type of token that should be generated.
 Can be `service`, `batch`, or `default` to use the mount's tuned default (which unless changed will be `service` tokens).
 For token store roles, there are two